-The Terrington walk through the Wolds is a pleasant way of discovering the area.
-Farmland, chalk rises and woodland are the main features in this well preserved landscape.
+The Terrington walk through the Hambleton Hills is a pleasant way of discovering the area.
+Farmland, and woodland are the main features in this well preserved landscape.
 The walking is easy.

 Terrington is lovely and oozes with the quintessentially English character so beloved in the books of Jane Austen.
 The countryside around Terrington gently roles through farmland, some fine woods and an attractive section of riverside.
 The landscape is typical of that found in the Howardian Hills.
 On a clear day it is possible to see as far as the Humber Estuary and even the spire of York Minster.